 result of a search.
 Registers can be used to cut, copy, and paste text, similar

 to the clipboard in other text editors.
 Usage is similar to Vim, with

 Helix allows you to create your own named registers for storing text, for example:

 "ay- Yank the current selection to register

 oafter the selection.

-If there is a selected register before invoking a change or delete command, the selection will be stored in the register and the action will be carried out:
+If a register is selected before invoking a change or delete command, the selection will be stored in the register and the action will be carried out:

 "hc- Store the selection in register

 hand then change it (delete and enter insert mode).